 Selecting the right moisture barrier bag can combat corrosion, which can result from everything from environmental changes outside to the atmosphere inside receiving and storage facilities.

 Believe it or not, even the slightest change in climate can affect how your product holds up against corrosion.
 But extreme climate changes, like going from dangerously hot and dry to 80 percent humidity, will almost certainly cause problems if you’ve chosen the wrong materials.

 Materials that are not made for these sudden changes can melt, swell, or stick in humid or other inclement weather.
-Simply put, the wrong packaging can quickly reduce your packaging protection to zero.
+Simply put, the wrong packing method can quickly reduce your protection to zero.

 Take a look at our 6 tips for packaging corrosion prevention below:

 1. Choose Corrosion Resistant

 and humidity indicator devices help keep the contents

 inside clean, dry, and corrosion-free during transport and

 And here’s a bonus: most of these products are